No Products in the Cart

 But, what if the pillow begins to tear, deform, or start developing lumps after a month or two?
 After all, this is one big concern of all the buyers out there!
 There is no need to worry about it.
 Latex pillows are durable!

-Can any other pillow filling offer you these benefits all at once?
+Can synthetic latex, memory foam, or any other pillow filling offer you these benefits all at once?
 No, right!
-As I said before, you’ve got options - there are two different natural latex types and two different manufacturing processes.
+As we said before, you’ve got options - there are two different natural latex types and two different manufacturing processes.
 It’s up to you to choose the latex style and manufacturing process depending on your personal needs and wants.

 The Dunlop manufacturing process utilizes traditional molding.
 This means that the liquid natural latex is poured into a shaped mold made from lightweight metal like aluminum.
 It then undergoes the baking process, known as vulcanization, and transforms the liquid latex into a solid.